ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/sesexternaldata.md

 # SesExternalData

-Field Type `sesexternaldatatype` uses external storage to store data.
+Field type `sesexternaldatatype` uses external storage to store data.
 The data is stored in the `ses_externaldata` table with the following structure:

 |Field|Type|Description|